arifire21/survey-app-boilerplate/README.md

 A  web application made to streamline both survey types used during competitions.

+*Now featuring* image uploads for pit survey, and filtering options for pit / match data entries

 ## Install Instructions
 ### iOS -- Safari (iPhone and iPad)
 1. Click the Share Menu